miralemd/picasso.js/README.md

 $ npm run build
 ```

-This will generate a UMD package in `/dist/index.js`.
+This will generate UMD packages for `picasso` and `picasso-angular` in the `/dist` folder.

-To watch for changes and regenerate the package run `npm run build:watch`.
+To watch for changes and regenerate the packages run `npm run build:watch`.

 ## How to run tests